Moolt/UnityIngameConsole/Readme.md

 # Good to know

 These things might be helpful for you while working with the console.

-## String inputs
-Whenever you input a string as a parameter, it should not contain any spaces.
-This is a current restriction as strings with spaces will be assumed to be separate parameters.
-This also applies to names of GameObjects.

 ## GameObjects as Parameters